jeremyhilltech/Botium-Security-Audit/README.md

 * Establish organization-wide user policies and procedures.
 * Ensure that all PII/SPII is confidential, authentic, available to proper parties, and protected.

+Closing Comments:

+If you have additional questions, please do not hesitate to reach out for clarification and help with additional resources.
+Thank you for your time and attention to these matters, I look forward to working with the team to secure Botium Toys and continue to build a brand that our customers will trust for many successful years to come.

+Very Respectfully,

+> Jeremy Hill
+> Governance, Risk, and Compliance Analyst
+> Botium Toys